Perfectionism can be a debilitating problem. Learn what causes perfectionism, why it's a problem, and how to stop being a perfectionist.

 So, I enlisted the help of my best friend and her family.
 Our two families gathered together at her house and set up an assembly line to get these pies done.
 We cored, sliced, boiled sugar sauce, rolled dough, wove tops, pre-baked, and packaged.
 It took hours and it was exhausting.

-But this was a pivotal moment for me because it was the day I realized what a perfectionist I really was.
+But this was a pivotal moment for me because it was the day I realized how much of a perfectionist I really was.
 My best friend is an amazing woman.
 She takes on more than most people I know and does it all really well.
 Not perfectly, but really well.
 And she’s okay with that.
 She does not expect perfection from herself.
 She is wise enough to know that it’s not going to happen and that even if it did, it would come at a cost she is not willing to pay.

 She would rather get lots done and make a significant impact in the lives of those around her than waste time trying to do everything perfectly.